nixys/nxs-backup/README.md

   > nxs-backup is built for the following processor architectures: amd64 (x86_64), arm (armv7/armv8), arm64 (aarch64).
   > If you need specific version of nxs-backup, or different architecture, you can find it on [release page](https://github.com/nixys/nxs-backup/releases).
-- Then check that installation successful:
+- Check that installation successful:
   ```sh
   sudo nxs-backup --version
   ```
+- Generate configuration files like described [here](docs/USEFUL_INFO.md#generate-configuration-files) or update provided `nxs-backup.conf` and jobs configs in `cond.d` dir with your parameters (see [Settings](/docs/settings/README.md) for details)
 - For starting nxs-backup process run:
   ```sh
   sudo nxs-backup start